berarma/ffbtools/docs/ffbwrap.md

   supported by the device will later fail but it allows to log all the effects the application can generate.

+  `--force-inversion`: Invert the force feedback forces.
+It can be used together with `--direction-fix`.

 ## Examples

 Log calls to a file: